-I am an assistant professor of computer science at Amherst College, where I lead the Data* Mammoths, a research&learning group of brilliant undergraduate students.
-I also have an appointment as visiting faculty in Computer Science at Brown University.
+I am an associate professor of computer science at Amherst College, where I lead the Data* Mammoths, a research&learning group of brilliant undergraduate students, and I serve as the inaugural director of the Data Science Initiative.
+I also have an appointment as visiting faculty in Computer Science at Brown University, where I advise PhD students.
 Previously, I spent some fantastic years as a research scientist in the Labs group at Two Sigma.

 My research focuses on algorithms for knowledge discovery, data mining, and machine learning.
 I develop theory and methods to extract the most information from large datasets, as fast as possible and in a statistically sound way.
 The problems I study include pattern extraction, graph mining, and time series analysis.
 My algorithms often use concepts from statistical learning theory and sampling.
-My research is supported, in part, by NSF Award #2006765.
+My research is supported, in part, by NSF CAREER Award #2238693 and by NSF Award #2006765.

 My Erdős number is 3 (Erdős → Suen → Upfal → Matteo), and I am a mathematical descendant of Eli Upfal, Eli Shamir (2nd generation), Jacques Hadamard (5th), Siméon Denis Poisson (9th), and Pierre-Simon Laplace (10th).